What are ESG funds and are they worth investing in?

 Red flags to watch for:

-- Vague methodology disclosure — no clear explanation of how ESG criteria are applied
+- Vague methodology disclosure, with no clear explanation of how ESG criteria are applied

-- High overlap with the standard index — if the holdings are almost identical to a conventional index, the ESG label is largely cosmetic
+- High overlap with the standard index, where the ESG label adds little real difference

 The EU's SFDR (Sustainable Finance Disclosure Regulation) classifies funds into three tiers: Article 6 (basic ESG disclosure), Article 8 (promotes environmental or social characteristics), and Article 9 (has sustainable investment as its objective).
 Article 8 and 9 funds are held to higher disclosure standards than Article 6.